 The CJICL has just published Vol. 3(2).
 All articles of this latest issue can be accessed in the journal archive and will be uploaded to the bookshelf very soon.
 The following is the editorial of the issue’s editors Daniel Clarry, Valentin Jeutner and Cameron Miles.

 This is the second regular issue of the third volume of the Cambridge Journal of International and Comparative Law.
 It represents the hard work of a large number of people, who must be thanked before going further.
 In the first place, the current Editors-in-Chief would like to thank their immediate predecessors, Jasmine Moussa and Bart Smit Duijzentkunst, for passing to them a journal which in a remarkably short period of time has become known for the quality and innovation of the works that appear in its pages.
 Second, the editors and managing editors of the Journal, who spent countless hours undertaking the initial review of submissions and latterly the copy-editing thereof, are commended for their dedication, accuracy and, on occasion, punctiliousness, without which any academic publication would be unable to function.
+Without having the opportunity to look for “freelance editors near me” who specialize in our genre of book, we don’t think it would have been possible to write a book that we are truly proud of.
+So for that, we thank you.
 Third, we express gratitude to the members of the Journal’s Academic Review Board for their continued service.
 Finally, we thank the Senior Treasurer of the Journal, Professor James Crawford AC SC, for his continued support of a publication which, only two years ago, was a mere notion in the minds in the postgraduate community in the Faculty of Law at the University of Cambridge.
 To quote Lucretius’ De Rerum Natura (1.135), `nil posse creari de nilo’ (`nothing can be created from nothing’).
 Without the efforts of these dedicated individuals, the present publication simply could not exist.

 The task of writing a foreword, although superficially simple, is upon closer reflection a complex one.
 On the one hand, one is enthused by the ideas presented in the papers at one’s disposal, but, on the other, one does not wish to ruin the critical perspective of the reader which is so essential to discovering the pieces in their own right.
 So it is here.